 Ultimately, taping your mouth for sleep should perhaps not be considered a fail-safe life hack, but a menu option to those (most of us) who mouth breathe as a way of habit.
 It’s a reminder that doing an endless Napoleon Dynamite impression, during the day or night, is a fast track to a variety of health issues.
 Nestor points out that we unfortunately can’t directly control crucial organs in the body, like the stomach or kidneys.
 But we can influence them.
 We can make their daily tasks easier by breathing with positive intent.
 If you’re not ready, or just too dubious, to shut off your mouth before bed, start by reconsidering about how you take in air during the day.

 On average, human beings breath 20,000 times a day, nearly nine million times a year.
 You’ll have ample opportunity to reassess.
 There’s a reason doctors agree we were designed to breath through our noses from birth.
 There’s a reason Nestor’s book is full of crazy examples of people managing to do remarkable things once they harnessed their breathing — from a German teacher conquering scoliosis to Olympians defeating a field of runners who were all using supplemental oxygen.
-Breathing through the nose is a game changer, especially in the COVID era.
+Breathing through the nose is a game changer….especially in an era of airborne viruses.

-Multiple studies and trials are currently examining the relationship between nitric oxide and COVID-19.
-One actually concluded: “[Nasal breathing is a] lifestyle change … that may also help to reduce SARS-CoV-2 viral load and symptoms of COVID-19 pneumonia by promoting more efficient antiviral defense mechanisms in the respiratory tract.”
+Multiple studies and trials examined the relationship between nitric oxide and COVID-19 a few years back, and one actually concluded: “[Nasal breathing is a] lifestyle change … that may also help to reduce SARS-CoV-2 viral load and symptoms of COVID-19 pneumonia by promoting more efficient antiviral defense mechanisms in the respiratory tract.”
 That’s a big deal.
 And you can get started now.
 Take a deep breath in through your nose for 5.5 seconds (Nestor’s preferred duration), hold it, then exhale.
 Repeat that.
 Practice.
 It will seem like a hassle at first, perhaps for a while.
 Can’t anything remain on auto-pilot at a time when there’s already so much to think about?
-But it shouldn’t be enough to just breathe easier in 2021.
+But it shouldn’t be enough to just breathe easier in 2023.
 We all deserve to breathe better.